wso2/docs-is/en/docs/deploy/identity-provider-related-tables.md

-# identity provider Related Tables
+# Identity Provider Related Tables

 This section lists out all the identity provider related tables and their attributes in the WSO2 Identity Server database.